grafana/loki/docs/troubleshooting.md

 Once connected, verify the config in `/etc/promtail/promtail.yml` is what you expected

-Also check `/var/log/positions.yaml` and make sure promtail is tailing the logs you would expect
+Also check `/var/log/positions.yaml`(`/run/promtail/positions.yaml` when deploy by helm or the value of `positions.file`) and make sure promtail is tailing the logs you would expect

 You can check the promtail log by looking in `/var/log/containers` at the